fireundubh/playwithfire/unity.md

 # Tools

-Creating mods for Unity games (with Mono backends) involves decompiling `Assembly-CSharp.dll` and patching in new code.
+Creating mods for Unity games (with Mono backends) involves decompiling assemblies and patching in new code.

 ## Decompilers